Dear Members,

 (i) STATUTORY AUDITORS

 The Statutory Auditors of the company M/s.
 O.R.
-MALOO & CO, Chartered Accountants, Ahmedabad having ICAI Firm Registration No. 135561W, have presented the audit report for the year under review.
+Maloo & Co, Chartered Accountants, Ahmedabad having ICAI Firm Registration No. 135561W, have presented the statutory audit report for the financial year ended 31st March, 2025.

 (ii) SECRETARIAL AUDITORS

 Pursuant to the provisions of section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors have appointed M/s.
-Mukesh J. & Associates, Company Secretaries for conducting secretarial audit of the company for the year ended 31st March, 2024.
-Secretarial Audit Report shall be issued by Mr. Mukesh Jiwnani, Practicing Company Secretary in Form MR -3 (Annexure - F) forms part of this report.
+Mukesh J. & Associates, Company Secretaries for conducting secretarial audit of the company for the year ended 31st March, 2025.
+Secretarial Audit Report shall be issued by Mr. Mukesh Jiwnani, Practicing Company Secretary in Form MR -3 ("Annexure - F") forms part of this report.

 20. FINANCE & ACCOUNTS